Gothic-Modding-Community/gmc/docs/zengin/anims/mds.md

     ```
 **Parameters**

-`ANI_NAME`    - animation name, used in scripts and code as indentifier
+`ANI_NAME`    - animation name, used in scripts and code as identifier

 There is a naming convention, that is recommended and sometimes required to be used.